FC Fredericia

-Fodbold Club Fredericia af 1991 (/da/), simply known as FC Fredericia, is a professional association football club based in the town of Fredericia, Denmark, that competes in the Danish Superliga, the top tier of the Danish football league system.
+Fodbold Club Fredericia af 1991 (/da/), simply known as FC Fredericia, is a professional association football club based in the town of Fredericia, Denmark, that competes in the Danish 1st Division, the 2nd tier of the Danish football league system.
 Founded in 1991 as a merger between Fredericia fF and Fredericia KFUM, it is affiliated to DBU Jutland.
 The team plays its home matches at Fredericia Stadium, named Monjasa Park for sponsorship reasons, where it has been based since 2006.

 In 2002, Fredericia fF pulled out of the merger, which means that FC Fredericia today continues to be the professional branch of Fredericia KFUM.
 Despite this, FC Fredericia has enjoyed considerable success since its foundation as they have risen through the pyramid; from their inception when they competed in the Denmark Series, the fourth tier of Danish football.

 History

 Early history

 FC Fredericia was officially established on 3 January 1991 at two extraordinary general meetings in Fredericia fF and Fredericia KFUM, respectively.
 Members overwhelmingly supported an agreement of cooperation between the two clubs, which their respective boards had previously agreed to.
 With effect from 1 January 1991, FC Fredericia became reality.
 The merger was in fact a superstructure between Fredericia's two highest ranked teams, competing in the Denmark Series, the fourth tier of the Danish football league system, and Series 1, a regional division which is the sixth level in the pyramid.
 The formation of a professional club by uniting the best teams of the town, two former rivals even, was supported unequivocally by sponsors and Fredericia Municipality.

 The club reached promotion to the Danish 2nd Division, the third tier, in its inaugural season.
 In the 1994–95 season, Fredericia qualified for promotion play-offs after ending third in the promotion group of the 2nd Division West.
 After facing AC Horsens over two legs, which ended 3-3 and 1-1, respectively, Fredericia reached promotion to the Danish 1st Division, the third tier, on away goals.

 In 2002, Fredericia fF pulled out of the project, so as of 2003 FC Fredericia continued to be the professional branch of Fredericia KFUM.
 In the autumn of 2005, they won the first edition of the former Fionia Bank Cup, beating out Kolding FC and Vejle Boldklub on goal difference.
 The following year, Fredericia moved into their new home ground, Fredericia Stadium.